2023 Most Popular Information Technology Associate Degree Schools in Connecticut

 The following schools top our list of the Most Popular Information Technology Associate Degree Colleges.

 Our analysis found Capital Community College to be the most popular school for information technology students who want to pursue a associate degree in Connecticut.
-Located in the midsize city of Hartford, Capital Community College is a public college with a small student population.
+Located in the midsize city of Hartford, Capital Community College is a public school with a small student population.

 Women make up 9% of the IT majors at the school.